Public Adjuster Plymouth MN

 We compile our inspection data into a detailed claim submission, including photos, measurements, engineer reports, and cost estimates from licensed contractors.
 We file within MN statute deadlines and document every communication.

-We submit under MN §72A.201 and §72B.135, citing specific policy language and loss causation.
+We submit the claim and proof of loss under the §72A.201 timeline (10/10/30/60), citing specific policy language and loss causation.
 We set realistic settlement targets based on your home's age, damage scope, and cost-to-replace.
 We also enforce carrier response deadlines, track adjuster activity, and escalate when carriers delay or ignore our submissions.
 For Plymouth claims, delays often signal underpayment strategies—we counter aggressively.

 3